NullVoxPopuli/website/content/2025-04-08-how-to-get-started-with-ember.md

 * The [Official Ember Discord](https://discord.gg/emberjs)
 * My [Personal Discord](http://discord.gg/cTvtmJhFNY)

-While you may use ember for your frontend application, most of the code you will encounter is non-ember aka “just javascript”.
-Learning ember will allow you to quickly get to shipping or debugging features for non-company-specific problems.
+_While you may use ember for your frontend application, most of the code you will encounter is non-ember aka “just javascript”.
+Learning ember will allow you to quickly get to shipping or debugging features for non-company-specific problems._

-The goal is for the framework to stay out of your way.
-If you feel any resistance to doing your work, regardless of the cause, please let me know.
+_The goal is for the framework to stay out of your way_.
+If you feel any resistance to doing your work, **regardless of the cause**, please let me know.

 ## Where to get started